hhorne/nvim.config/readme.md

 ## todo

 - replace nvim-surround with something else, may be mini surround
+- finish adding LSP keymappings